Nicholas Gruen

-Nicholas Gruen (born 1957) is a prominent Australian economist and commentator on economic reform, innovation and the CEO of Lateral Economics.
+Nicholas Gruen (born 1957) is an Australian economist and commentator on economic reform, innovation and the CEO of Lateral Economics.
 He is a visiting professor at King's College London's Policy Institute.
 He was formerly chair of the Australian Centre for Social Innovation, the Australian Government's Innovation Australia and Kaggle.
 Former Australian Finance Minister Lindsay Tanner called him "Australia's foremost public intellectual" while Martin Wolf described him as "an absolutely brilliant economist … the most brilliant economist you've never heard of".

 Education

 Gruen graduated from the University of Melbourne Law School and has a Bachelor of Arts with first class honours in history from the Australian National University.
 He has a PhD from the Australian National University.

 Career

 Gruen worked as adviser to Senator and Federal Industry Minister John Button from the early 1980s and was regarded as the architect of the Button car plan, which freed up automotive trade, eliminated quotas, reduced tariffs and assisted exports during the transition.

 From 1990 to 1993 he was economic adviser to Treasurer John Dawkins.
 He was appointed to the Productivity Commission on which he served until the late 1990s when he joined the Business Council of Australia directing its New Directions project.
 In 2000 he founded economic consultancy Lateral Economics and a discount finance broker Peach Home Loans.
 In this period he has advised Federal and State Governments both as a consultant and when appointed as member or chair of various official committees.
 He was a member of the Council of the National Library of Australia.
 In 2011 he was appointed to the board of Innovation Australia and was subsequently appointed as its chair.
 He also chaired the Open Knowledge Foundation (Australia).

 Gruen has become prominent in public economic discussion.
 He had a regular economic column for the Courier Mail and later wrote regularly for the Australian Financial Review.
 He contributes regularly to the popular group blog Club Troppo and has a weekly substack.

 He built the Herald/Age Lateral Economics (HALE) Index of Wellbeing, which augments official national income measures to take account of the implications of changes in inequality, human capital, natural capital, and major health issues such as life expectancy, mental illness, and obesity.